 Marés cavity wall (127)

-It is always a pleasure, in a world that tends to the hypertechnological, to get back to historical constructive solutions, very well thought out, that coherently combine different local resources: natural and processed.
+It is always a pleasure, in a world that tends toward the hyper-technological, to get back to historical constructional solutions, that when carefully considered, coherently combine different local resources: both natural and processed.

-The solution is a cavity wall.
-A double wall where the interior, made with concrete blocks, is part of the main structure of the building; while the exterior, built with Marés stone, needs only to be self-supporting and is stabilized on the inner one.
+This solution is a cavity wall.
+A double wall where the interior, made with concrete blocks, is part of the main structure of the building; while the exterior, built with Marés stone, needs only to be self-supporting and is stabilized against the inner wall.

-In between both walls, a micro-ventilated cavity that allows drying water from condensation and rain water that could ooze, after days of rain, from the Marés stone wall of certain permeability.
+In between both walls, a micro-ventilated cavity allows condensation and rain water to dry to prevent it from seeping, after days of rain, through the Marés stone wall which has a certain degree of permeability.

 Can Guillem i na Cati